tanhauhau/tanhauhau.github.io/content/blog/step-by-step-guide-for-writing-a-babel-transformation/index.md

 }
 ```

-and yes, now you get it right!
+And yes, now you get it right!

 ```js
 function teerg(eman) {